-In this article, you’ll learn about the data available in each section of the audience dashboard and how to take action on it.
+In this article, you’ll learn about the data in each section of the audience dashboard and how to take action on it.

-Things to Know
+Things to know

-The Recent growth section gives you an at-a-glance overview of your audience growth over the last 30 days.
+The Recent growth section gives you an overview of your audience growth over the last 30 days.
 It also shows you which of your contact collection methods have helped you grow your audience the most.

-The Tags section shows a list of the five most commonly used tags, along with the number of contacts for each.
+The Tags section shows you a list of your 5 most commonly used tags with the number of contacts for each.
 This highlights how you’ve organized your audience, so you can quickly find trends.

 To learn more about how to organize your audience with tags, check out Getting Started with Tags.

-Create a Targeted Campaign
+Create a targeted campaign

 Don’t forget that you can click on almost any piece of information on the audience dashboard to instantly take action on it and create a campaign.
-Just choose the type of campaign you want to create in the pop-up modal and we’ll open the builder for the campaign you chose with the segment of your audience already selected.
+Just choose the type of campaign you want to create in the pop-up modal and we’ll open the builder with the segment of your audience already selected.